-The idea that Marxism could not be confined to one country, and that socialist revolution in one nation would lead to growing dissatisfaction and revolutions in others.
+Internationalism is the belief that Marxism cannot be confined to one country.
+Internationalists believe socialist revolution in one nation will lead to growing dissatisfaction and revolutions in others.

-A private residence in Ekaterinberg where the tsar and his family were imprisoned between April 1918 and their execution in July 1918.
+A private residence in Ekaterinburg where the tsar and his family were imprisoned between April 1918 and their execution in July 1918.

 (Russian, ‘spark’).
 Official newspaper of the Russian Social Democratic Party (SDs), formed in 1900.
 After the SDs split in 1903 it was controlled by the Mensheviks.

 The executive committee which led the Petrograd Soviet during the revolution.